What Is A Pop-Up Form?

 2. Exit Pop-Ups

-These groups differ in navigation, size, and the timing, not so much in design or location.
+These groups differ in navigation, size, and timing, but not in design or location.
+These pop-ups may appear immediately when a user visits a website, or before the website's content has fully loaded.

 What are Entry Pop-Ups?